 When Can I Return to Play?

-Athletes can return to play when they have been released by their sports medicine professional and when they have pain-free range of motion (both flexion and extension) and full strength equal to the uninjured foot.
+Athletes can return to play when they have been released by their sports medicine professional and when they have a pain-free range of motion (both flexion and extension) and full-strength equal to the uninjured foot.